 BRIGADIER-GENERAL PAUL PAKENHAM (RETIRED) was commissioned in 1971 and posted to the Artillery Corps.
 He retired in February 2012, having given over 42 years’ service.
 He served in both 4 Field Artillery Regiment, Mullingar, and 2 Field Artillery Regiment, Dublin.

 Brigadier-General Pakenham instructed in the Command and Staff School, The Military College.
 His DFHQ service included Strategic Planning Branch, Director of Artillery, Director of Cavalry and Director of Administration.
 In 2000, with the advent of European Security and Defence Policy, he was posted to the Western European Union Military Planning Directorate in Brussels.
 When the European Union Military Staff was established, he was transferred to the Council Secretariat as Deputy Chief Concepts Branch, Policy and Plans Division.
 He has served overseas as Chief Operations Officer with UNMIL (Liberia), with UNIFIL in Lebanon, as a UN Observer with UNTSO in the Golan Heights and Lebanon, and as the Deputy Chief Operations Officer with UNIKOM in Iraq.
-Brigadier-General Pakenham also completed the Command and General Staff Course with the US Army.
+Brigadier-General Pakenham also completed the United States Command and General Staff Officers Course in Fort Leavenworth, Kansas.